 Brightly embroidered collars hold giant bells, polished to a high gloss, around the cows’ necks.
 The bells and headdresses can weigh up to 20kg.

-The dressing of the cows starts at the crack of dawn, because the way home can be long and hard.
-It’s not uncommon for herds to cover more than 20 km, including a change in altitude of a few hundred metres, in one day.
+The dressing of the cows starts at the crack of dawn because the way home can be long and difficult.
+It´s not uncommon for herds to cover more than 20 km, including a steep descent, in one day.

 Over time, colourful customs developed around the return of the livestock and the herdsman.
-Because there isn’t much time for eating and drinking while driving the animals home, the herdsman would be dying of hunger and thirst upon arrival.
+Because there isn’t much time for eating and drinking while driving the animals home, the herdsman would be dying of hunger and thirst when arriving home.
 That’s why a feast awaits them to this day.

-Of course, the fact that everyone makes it down the mountain safely is also reason to celebrate with a shot of schnapps or a beer.
-And while everyone is in a festive mood, the local musicians take up their instruments to provide a festive backdrop for traditional dances and other merry activities.
+Of course, the fact that everyone makes it down the mountain safely is also a reason to celebrate with some schnapps or a beer.
+And to add to the festive mood, local musicians take up their instruments to provide a festive backdrop for traditional dances.

-The farmers’ wives serve Kiachl, Knödel and other delicacies, some of which are prepared only during this special occasion.
+The farmers’ wives serve Kiachl, Knödel, and other traditional Austrian food, some of which are prepared only during this special occasion.

 Interesting Almabtrieb Facts